XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-07-10-packet-loss.md

 Also- while  digging around, I noticed one of my DDNS clients was failing.
 I went ahead and fix it.

-Afterwards, load dropped down to 1.5... and all noticable packet loss stopped.
+Afterwards, load dropped down to 1.5... and all noticeable packet loss stopped.

 ``` bash
 top - 20:35:47 up 1 day,  2:44,  1 user,  load average: 1.52, 1.56, 1.65